daunroda/daunroda-cli/README.md

 The Spotify to YouTube Music downloader that doesn't download all kinds of bullshit from YouTube (karaoke/instrumental versions, music video versions etc)

-⚠️ This package is still in beta so expect things to break!

 ## Features

 - Spotify metadata embedded in files